Innovate. Accelerate. Win.

 How did we get here?

-Since September 2020, public-facing TLS certificates have had a lifespan of 13 months, a number agreed to by a majority of members of the CA/Browser Forum, a consortium of Certificate Authorities (Cas) and browser vendors.
+Since September 2020, public-facing TLS certificates have had a lifespan of 13 months, a number agreed to by most members of the CA/Browser Forum, a consortium of Certificate Authorities (Cas) and browser vendors.
 The new proposal from Google would reduce certificate lifespans by 75%.
 And while that number is extreme, the reduction itself is in line with the frequency of previous reductions.
 Since 2011, the group has consistently agreed to reduce lifespans every 2-3 years.

 90-Day certificate validity proposal from Google